snltd/SexyMF/README.md

 `DELETE` verbs, which would suggest an attempt to remove an SMF tool, not a service.
 All state modification is done by `POST`.
 You are, after all, always updating a database.
 (The SMF repository.)
-If this offends your refined academic understanding of RESTfulness, go whine about it on HackerNews, or do a better job yourself.
+If this offends your refined academic understanding of RESTfulness, go cry about it on HackerNews, or do a better job yourself.

 The FMRI service name you give to the API goes straight through to the external commands.
-Input is sanity checked to screen out code injection and plain nonsense, but it's your responsiblity to use a correct, unambiguous FMRI just as if you were using the standard CLI tools.
+Input is sanity checked to screen out code injection and plain nonsense, but it's your responsibility to use a correct, unambiguous FMRI just as if you were using the standard CLI tools.
 The same applies to service states, property names and datatypes.